-Doorknobs are not approved for this use because they require tight grasping, tight pinching, or twisting of the wrist to operate.
+Doorknobs are not approved for this use because they require tight grasping or pinching of the knob as well as twisting of the wrist to operate.
 Although ADA compliance is required in commercial construction and not necessarily in your home, lever handles can make doors easier for everyone to use.

-Also worth noting are the different ways the doorknob attach to the lockset spindle.
-On older style door hardware, the doorknob is attached using an exposed setscrew that secures the knob to a square threaded spindle.
-When turned, the spindle rotated and operated the latch mechanism.
+Also worth noting are the different ways the doorknob attaches to the lockset spindle.
+On older-style door hardware, the doorknob is attached using an exposed setscrew that secures the knob to a square threaded spindle.
+When turned, the spindle rotates and operates the latch mechanism.
 The downside to this style of attachment (besides the unsightly setscrew) is that the doorknob often becomes loose and may end up spinning in your hand.

 The currently popular method of attaching a doorknob to the spindle uses no screw at all, but rather a concealed device called a detent.
 This type of ”no-screw” doorknob is easily removed using a small flat-blade screwdriver.